iCHAIT/Django-Delhi_Metro/README.md

 Remaining Issues-
 ==============

-1.Create a tuple/for loop for enabling a dropdown on all front end forms.

-2.Put a home button on the django admin page to return to the hompage of the website.
+1.Put a home button on the django admin page to return to the hompage of the website.

-3.Testing of project(for existing stations,lines).
+2.Testing of project(for existing stations,lines).

-4.Testing of project(for new stations,lines).
+3.Testing of project(for new stations,lines).

 Note